RelocompThaiReady is expandingEnter Relocomp →

 typical break-even on pension

-Class 2 voluntary NI contributions from abroad are ending.
-If you were paying Class 2 from Thailand, your payments stop automatically — HMRC will write to you by July 2026.
-Do not cancel your Direct Debit yourself.
+Class 2 voluntary NI contributions officially closed on 6 April 2026.
+If you were paying Class 2 from Thailand, your payments have stopped automatically.
+HMRC will write to you by July 2026 — do not cancel your Direct Debit yourself before that letter arrives.

 The change affects anyone who was relying on Class 2 to build up qualifying years from Thailand.
 It does not affect people already receiving their State Pension, and it does not reduce any pension you have already built up.